umrude/mappify/README.md

 1. Clone this repository.
 2. Install dependencies using the `npm install` command.

-3. Connect to `psql` in the terminal and create tables by running command `\i db/schema/midterm.sql`
+3. Connect to `psql` in the terminal and create tables by running command `\i db/schema/midterm.sql`  and create test users by running `\i db/seeds/01_users.sql`
       - Not sure how to set up a database ?
 See, [postgres docs](https://www.postgresql.org/docs/)

 4. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.